 ALSO READICICI Bank for rural digital push, 100 villages to be added ICICI Bank to convert 100 villages into digital in 100 days Leading private banks waive debit cards charges for merchants Demonetisation a big push for digital transactions in India: Chanda Kocchar ICICI Bank sets up camps at defence outposts for cash supply

+Most of the ATMs have no cash to dispense.
 As part of the skilling which is a component of the initiative launched today, ICICI Bank will train 10,000 underprivileged villagers in vocational skills in 30-day modules, Kochhar said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)